 Whenever you’re monitoring coverage for a new announcement – maybe a new product or recent hire – you’ll be more successful in tracking down any related coverage if you come up with a few specific searches using keywords related to the announcement.

-In some cases, you’ll be sufficiently covered with a basic search for the company or brand name that’s released the announcement.
-Generally with announcements that get more traction, you’ll be able to access more results with a targeted search – and of course, you’ll be able to find coverage for this specific topic more quickly.
+In some cases, you’ll be sufficiently covered with a basic search for the company or brand name that’s released the announcement – but generally with announcements that get more traction, you’ll be able to access more results with a targeted search – and of course, you’ll be able to find coverage for this specific topic more quickly.

-Clicking the Explore in Depth link in this search will give you some results that you won’t see in the story cluster for your ‘Microsoft’ search above.
+This will also help yield results for sites that are not indexed in Google News or would appear lower (and harder to spot) in results for a more general search.
 Generally, these will be articles from smaller outlets – but if your goal is to get the most comprehensive results, you’ll benefit from checking the more targeted search.

 As we’ve stated before (and will again), your media monitoring efforts will always be more fruitful the more you diversify your tracking methods.

 As powerful as Google is for search, we’ve found that even the most thorough combination of searches will still miss some key results.
 Despite some limitations, Bing has proven to be an essential supplement for finding comprehensive results.
 When searching in Bing we always use the ‘News’ filter rather than the ‘All one.